 Veterinary assistants perform basic tasks such as feeding, bathing and exercising animals in their care.
 They clean and prepare examination and operating rooms in animal healthcare facilities.
 Sometimes they collect blood and urine samples.
 Veterinarians and techs supervise them.

 You won't have to have formal training to get a job as a veterinary assistant although some employers prefer to hire people who have experience working with animals.
 Most will provide on-the-job training.
 Veterinary assistants earned median annual wages of $24,360 in 2015.

-Animal trainers teach dogs, horses and marine animals to behave a certain way.
+Animal trainers teach dogs, horses, and marine animals to behave in a certain way.
 They prepare them for riding, security, performance, obedience or assisting people with disabilities.

 To work in this occupation one usually needs at least a high school diploma or its equivalent, although a bachelor's degree is required for some jobs.
 You can get certification, but it isn't required.
 Animal trainers earned a median annual salary of $26,610 in 2015.

 Groomers help make sure pets look their best.
 They shampoo and trim their fur, cut their nails and brush them.
 They work for grooming businesses, animal shelters, clinics, and pet stores.